What places can I sell my used furniture?

 Cons:

-Lower payouts - You’ll likely receive less money for the privilege of getting it all done-for-you than if selling yourself.
+Lower payouts - You’ll likely receive less money for the privilege of getting it all done-for-you, than if selling yourself.

 Waiting time - You may have to wait weeks or even months for your furniture to sell before receiving a payout